MA in Global Economic Relations (1 year)

 This joint program with the Department of Economics integrates training in international relations with economics.
 It provides students with the knowledge and analytical skills to prepare and evaluate economic policies and strategic decision-making in a global setting.
 This program is fee-based only.

 This innovative and interdisciplinary program integrates training in international relations and economics.
 The program focuses on deepening theoretical understanding and enhancing students’ skills and knowledge in data analysis, global politics and global economic affairs.

 The program is designed to provide young professionals and practitioners with an ‘upgrade of skills’ with a strong focus on theoretical application and data analysis.

 The one-year MA program in Global Economic Relations builds on the strong tradition of international relations scholarship and adds the tools and the approach of economics to enable students to carry out and understand more in-depth analysis in their fields.
 In addition the program provides the students with context, methodological background and a solid theoretical understanding of global issues, challenges and problems.

 This program is offered in a flexible format: full-time (1 year), part-time (2 years), modular (3 years)

-Pre-session in August (mandatory, 0 credit): Quantitative Methods:Mathematics (pass/fail) and Academic Writing
+Pre-session in September (mandatory, 0 credit): Quantitative Methods:Mathematics (pass/fail)

-Elective courses (8-10 credits): Selected courses from the two departments.
-E.g: The Political Economy of the EU (4 credits), Political Economy of International Money (4 credits), Courts as Global Policy Actors (4 credits), Economics of Law (2 credits)
+Elective courses (9 credits): Selected courses from the two departments.
+E.g: Courts as Global Policy Actors (4 credits), Economics of Law (2 credits), Foreign Policy Analysis (4 credits), Data Analysis 1: Exploration (2 credits), Macroeconomic Policies and Institutions (2 credits)

-Electives (4 credits): Selected courses from the two department, but due to the different organisational structures of the two departments mostly from the Department of Economics.
+Electives (4 credits): Selected courses from the Department of Economics.